What We Look For In The Best Military Watch

 If you want the Swiss Army Knife of watches, then the Suunto is the best military watch for you!
 It has more features and functions than most watches and probably way more than you would ever need!
 Suunto Core is an ABC-watch (A=altitude, B=barometer, C=compass).
 Since its release in 2007 there has been more than 30 different versions of Core.
 All of them have the same functions, but their external appearance differ.
 Some of the many features this watch boasts, include: Logbook function, countdown timer, stopwatch, guided calibration, bearing tracking, mulitple language support, depth meter, sunrise/sunset times, calendar clock, weather memory, weather alarm, trend indicator and graph, sea level pressure and of course the ABC sensors already mentioned.
 The feature that intrigues us is the weather alarm.
 It senses a sudden drop in air-pressure, which usually indicates a storm is approaching.

 The cosmetics of the watch is such that while it is a military style watch, it still looks smart enough to wear in most civilian environments.
-It is very expensive though, with a MSRP in the $220+ range!
+It is very expensive though.
 While it boasts good construction quality and features, it does not necessarily beat out the Casio G-Shoch options for quality and durability.

 G-Shock X-Large Digital GD100